N'Djamena: Economy

 N'Djamena's primary economic source is agricultural work.
 About 80% of the population within N'Djamena works within farming-based industries, including cultivation of crops and growing livestock.
-The economy in N'Djamena is therefore almost totally reliant on good weather, making the economy struggle in years with low rainfall.
+The economy in N'Djamena is therefore almost totally reliant on good weather, causing the economy to struggle in years with low rainfall.
 N'Djamena receives financial aid from the World Bank, as well as the African Development Bank.
 There is a high demand for skilled laborers within N'Djamena to work for oil and gas sectors, as well as laborers for foreign non-governmental organizations, medical services, and English teaching.
 Residents of N'Djamena are liable to pay tax up to a maximum amount of 60% of all net income.